jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 ==What is a three-way handshake?
 What is it used for?==

 - A three-way handshake is used as part of the TCP protocol to establish a connection between a client and a server.
-- First the server will send a "SYN" flag to the client.
+- First the *sender* will send a "SYN" flag to the *receiver*.
-- Once the "SYN" is received, the client will send a "SYN ACK" to the server.
+- Once the "SYN" is received, the *receiver* will send a "SYN ACK" to the *sender*.
-- Once the "SYN ACK" is received, the server will send a =="SEND"== and then begin transmitting data
+- Once the "SYN ACK" is received, the *sender* will send a **"ACK"** and then begin transmitting data

 ---